dianagudu/gks2015-ceph/tutorial/operate.md

     rados get first-object first-object-copy.txt --pool data
     rados stat first-object --pool data
     rados lspools

+You can also benchmark the performance of your cluster using *rados bench*.
+Let's first create a separate pool for benchmarking:

+    rados mkpool bench 128 1

+Test the write performance by writing continuously for 10 seconds:

+    rados bench -p bench 10 write --no-cleanup

+The command prints out bandwidth, latency and other related information:

+    Total writes made:      56
+    Write size:             4194304
+    Bandwidth (MB/sec):     19.575

+    Stddev Bandwidth:       12.1006
+    Max bandwidth (MB/sec): 40
+    Min bandwidth (MB/sec): 0
+    Average Latency:        3.2459
+    Stddev Latency:         1.1006
+    Max latency:            5.04764
+    Min latency:            0.731063

+Note the *--no-cleanup* options, which instructs *rados* not to delete the data, so that we can use it to test the read performance:

+    rados bench -p bench 10 seq

+The command prints out a very high throughput rate:

+    Bandwidth (MB/sec):    188.755

+Why do you think this happens?
+How can we "fix" this?

+**Hint:** run the command below on all nodes and the read benchmark again:

+    sudo echo 3 | sudo tee /proc/sys/vm/drop_caches && sudo sync

+You can change several parameters for comprehensive tests:

+    duration of your benchmark
+    -t: the concurrency of reads/writes (defaults to 16 threads)
+    -b: the size of the object being written (defaults to 4 MB)

+Finally, you can remove the benchmarking pool when you are done with testing.

 Let's see what happens to the cluster if we take out one of the OSDs: